 - responsible citizenship

 MSK is proud to once again receive this distinction.
 Learn more about the Human Rights Campaign’s Healthcare Equality Index.

-For more information about LGBT support at MSK, email email@example.com.
+For more information about LGBTQ+ support at MSK, email firstname.lastname@example.org.

-Meet a few of our providers who may be knowledgeable about the healthcare needs of LGBT people.
+Meet a few of our providers who may be knowledgeable about the healthcare needs of LGBTQ+ people.
 Read bios.

 For specific questions about your care as a transgender patient at MSK, you may reach out to the Trans Patient Advocate at email@example.com.

 Additional resources for LGBTQ+ people and their families can be found in the following local, state, and national organizations:

 NYC and NY State

 MSK faculty are leaders in training and educating healthcare professionals about LGBTQ+ issues.